 That Dragon, Cancer

 For all the gratification of seeing your flesh and blood transform from flailing infant to an independent adult, being a parent is a testing affair and no game quite portrays the harrowing realities of this than That Dragon, Cancer.
 The game depicts the slow, relentless path towards death of a child diagnosed with terminal cancer through the eyes of his doting parents.
 From diagnosis and chemotherapy treatment to the child’s passing, each step is colored with mini-games, audio recordings, interactions, and parental musings.
-That Dragon, Cancer is a raw, emotive experience and a frank portrayal of the grief of losing a child from the parents point of view.
+That Dragon, Cancer

 As a puppet master simulator, The Sims is known for the freedom it grants players to tinker with the lives of their chosen virtual Sim, including life-affirming events such as embarking on a fruitful career, building a dream home, and of course rearing a child.
 Though simplified in the form of personality stats and traits, how well a player cares for their growing child has an implication on their disposition and characteristics as an adult, as is very much the case in the real world.
 In true The Sims style, how players approach this is up to them.
 Neglect is a viable play style, not without its consequences though including a visit from social services if taken to extremes, while feeding, washing, teaching, and playing alongside a child has tangible positive results later on.
 Should a player embark on the moral route, then their parent Sims are in for a roller coaster ride of mayhem and sleepless nights.